 Firstly find where your hairline begins and use an impermanent marker and leave a mark or line in that spot.
 Get a general idea of the whole area you want to cover including the temple area, sideburn, nape areas.

 Get a piece of contour tape and align it along your hairline.
 This will be very helpful when you trace the coverage area in Step Three.

 Step Two: Place the Plastic Wrap on Your Head

-When making a full cap head template, one piece plastic wrap won’t be wide enough.
-So the first thing to do is take two pieces of plastic wrap around 3 feet long, align two pieces of plastic wrap together, and use tape to bond these two pieces.
-In this way, you will have a big plastic wrap in 2 feet wide and 3 feet long.
+When making a full cap head template, one piece of plastic wrap won’t be wide enough.
+So the first thing to do is taking two pieces of plastic wrap in around 3 feet long and aligning two pieces of plastic wrap together and use tape to bond these two pieces.
+In this way, you will have a big plastic wrap 2 feet wide and 3 feet long.